-In YAHUOKU!, there are cases in which listings of illegal items and other cases of fraudulent activity are reported.
+Listings of illegal items on YAHUOKU! have been reported and other cases of fraudulent activity have been identified.
 When sellers, who are subject to the Act on Specified Commercial Transactions, list branded products for auction, we instruct them to properly identify themselves and will revoke their IDs if they do not comply.
 In collaboration with other Internet auction operators, we have formulated and implemented Internet Auction Services Guidelines.
 In addition, as the chair of the Conference on Anti-distribution of Pirated Intellectual Property on the Internet, the Company is actively working to devise measures to prevent violations.
 For example, to help educate sellers and buyers of items on Internet auctions, we have published on our Web site "Intellectual Property Rights Protection Guide," which defines and explains copyrights, image rights, and trademarks.

-In addition, stores violating our guidelines and Terms of Service, and buyer complaints may also increase in Yahoo!
-Shopping, in which the number of stores is increasing.
-We endeavor to prevent damages by applying the accumulated know-how and proven operational methods for reducing fraudulent activity on YAHUOKU! to our Yahoo!
+Mirroring the evolution of YAHUOKU!, an increasing number of stores registered on Yahoo!
+Shopping could lead to a higher number of violations of our usage guidelines and restrictions, resulting in a growing number of buyer complaints.
+Proactively addressing this potential problem, we are applying the accumulated know-how and proven operational methods for reducing fraudulent activity on YAHUOKU! to our Yahoo!
 Shopping business.